jay-2000/expertdrone/README.md

 -rock_paper_scissors

-got to learn to code list and revised some functions and features of quiz game and randon quesser.
+got to learn to code list and revised some functions and features of quiz game and random quesser.